StewAlexander-com/MebaneWeather/README.md

 **Priority**: Warnings override all other indicators, followed by winter weather advisories (MONITOR), then elevated SPC risks (CAUTION), then lower risks (MONITOR).

-**Winter Weather**: Detects winter weather alerts and conditions, displaying "Winter Precipitation Imminent and/or Occurring" for warnings and "Monitor for Winter Conditions" for advisories.
+**Winter Weather**: Detects winter weather alerts and conditions.
+"Winter Precipitation Imminent and/or Occurring" displays for active warnings.
+"Monitor for Winter Conditions" only displays when there are active winter weather advisories from the NWS alerts API (not from forecast discussion text analysis).

 **SPC Risk Categories**: TSTM, MRGL, SLGT, ENH, MDT, HIGH - Maps official Storm Prediction Center outlook levels with intelligent forecast discussion summarization.